SpectralModel#

 As you can see, this SpectralModel was initialised in the exact same way as a Radtrans object.
 However, it is more interesting to use the extra features of SpectralModel that we will touch below.

-Here we will generate the same transmission spectrum as in the “Getting Started” section, but making full use of the SpectralModel features.
-The new arguments will be introduced below.
+Here we will generate the same transmission spectrum as in the “Getting Started” section: the transmission spectrum of a hot Jupiter with an isothermal temeprature profile and constant mass fractions.
+However, we will make full use of the SpectralModel features.

 [4]: